wonka360/Deep-Image-Prior-MATLAB-Capstone-Project/README.md

 # Deep-Image-Prior-MATLAB-Capstone-Project
+This work was submitted under the Math Works Challenge Projects Program.
 This project implements Deep Image Prior in MATLAB.
-Denoising, Inpainting and Super Resolution problems in images have been solved using DIP in MATLAB.
+Image denoising, inpainting and super resolution problems have been solved using DIP in MATLAB.